hyperlitz/Social-Network-API/README.md

   ## Screenshot
   ![screenshot](./images/image1.jpg)

+  ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

   ## Test
   No tests currently available.
 If users wish to test the program, they may use it as intended and give feedback.

+  ## Questions

+If you have any questions or need further assistance with this project, please don't hesitate to reach out to the project owner:

   ## GitHub
   [Lito Banano](https://github.com/hyperlitz)